Hydrology

 How the Water Flows

-For the past 12,000 years The 20,000 square mile Apalachicola River Drainage Basin has collected every drop of water that falls or bubbles up in springs from the mountains of North Georgia to the Gulf of Mexico in west Georgia and East Alabama.
-The 75,000 acre Lake Wimico and Marsh was also a major source of freshwater for the Apalachicola Bay ecosystem, and they used to collect, store, filter and feed this freshwater into the Apalachicola Bay ecosystem via the Jackson River.
+For the past 3000 years, the 20,000 square mile Apalachicola River Drainage Basin has collected every drop of water that falls or bubbles up in springs from the mountains of North Georgia to the Gulf of Mexico in west Georgia and East Alabama.
+The 75,000-acre Lake Wimico and Marsh was also a major source of freshwater for the Apalachicola Bay ecosystem, and they used to collect, store, filter, and feed this freshwater into the Apalachicola Bay ecosystem via the Jackson River.

-During this same period the saline environments of St. Joe Bay and St Andrew bay existed with little to no natural freshwater runoff.
-No major body of freshwater emptied into these bays, and they supported vast seagrass complexes, with the multitude of marine life associated with them.
+During this same period, the saline environments of St. Joe Bay and St Andrew Bay existed with little to no natural freshwater runoff.
+No major body of freshwater empties into St. Joe Bay, and these Bays support vast seagrass complexes, with the multitude of marine life associated with them.

-This water and its sediment were, and continue to be, discharged into St. Joe Bay and St. Andrew Bay as unnatural runoff.
-This is a massive diversion of water and sediment from Apalachicola Bay, where it nourishes, into St. Joe Bay and St. Andrew Bay, where it is Harmful.
+This water and its sediment were, and continue to be, discharged into St. Joe Bay and St. Andrew Bay as harmful, unnatural runoff.
+This is a massive diversion of water and sediment AWAY from Apalachicola Bay, where it nourishes, into St. Joe Bay and St. Andrew Bay, where it is harmful.

-United States Geological Survey (USGS) data demonstrates the GIWW Diverts a significant volume of the Apalachicola River away from Apalachicola Bay and into St. Joseph and St. Andrew Bays.
-Arrows in image below depict the average tidally filtered discharge that occured over the prior 12 months as reported by the USGS on the NWISWeb
+United States Geological Survey (USGS) data demonstrates that the GIWW Diverts a significant volume of the Apalachicola River away from Apalachicola Bay and into St. Joseph and St. Andrew Bays.
+Arrows in the image below depict the average tidally filtered discharge that occurred over the prior 12 months as reported by the USGS on the NWISWeb.

 Causes of Low Flow